-And it's not just health insurance where Gen Y falls short: Millennials were least likely of any age group to have any type of insurance, including auto, renters or homeowners, life, and disability, according to the survey.
+And it’s not just health insurance where Gen Y falls short: Millennials were least likely of any age group to have any type of insurance, including auto, renters or homeowners insurance, life, and disability, or health insurance coverage according to the survey.

 Why are millennials underinsured?

 Youth is part of the reason Gen Y buys less insurance, says Kile Lewis, co-CEO and co-founder of oXYGen Financial, a financial planning firm in Atlanta that caters to customers from generations X and Y.

 “Like anyone who’s young, they’re 10-foot-tall and bulletproof,” he says.

 But characteristics specific to millenials also might factor into Gen Y’s underinsurance, says Kit Yarrow, a financial psychologist at Golden Gate University in San Francisco, and author of “Gen BuY: How Teens, Tweens and Twenty-Somethings are Revolutionizing Retail.”

 Millennials grew up with overprotective parents, which decreased their level of fear – and fear is what propels people to buy insurance, Yarrow says.

 Gen Y’s lack of insurance doesn’t stem from a lack of concern about finances, however.
 In the survey, 95 percent of millennials said their overall financial security is either very or somewhat important — almost exactly the same number as older consumers aged 30 to 64.
 But the survey revealed that not having enough insurance coverage could leave Gen Yers vulnerable to financial problems if a crisis hits.
 For example, the survey found: